mozsearch/mozsearch/docs/manual-indexing.md

 TRYPUSH_REV=<40-char-rev-hash> make trypush
 ```
 This will clone the Mozilla configuration into ~/mozilla-config, and
-generate a reduced config that has just the mozilla-central tree, but
+generate a reduced config that has just the firefox-main tree, but
 use the code and artifacts from your try push when building the index.
 It will build the index into a `~/trypush-index` folder to keep it separate
 from any `~/mozilla-index` folders you might have lying around.
 It's very similar to the operations described in the next section
-which will build an index using the latest mozilla-central version with
+which will build an index using the latest firefox-main version with
 searchfox artifacts.

 ### Locally indexing a try push

 If you are not hacking on Searchfox itself, but just want to build a local
-index of changes to mozilla-central (e.g. you are reviewing a complex
+index of changes to firefox-main (e.g. you are reviewing a complex
 patchset, and want to have a Searchfox instance with those patches applied)
 follow the same steps as described in the "Testing clang-plugin changes"
 section above, except obviously you don't need to make any changes to